martianbandit/Agentic-Coding-Framework/01_AI-RUN/Template/PRD_template.md

 `[This section confirms AI's adherence to predefined standards]`

 ### 5.8.
 Agentic Project Boilerplate (Conceptual - AI to Assume)
 *AI Instruction: You will operate as if starting from or evolving an "Agentic Project Boilerplate."
-This pre-configured Next.js template includes: TypeScript (strict), Tailwind CSS (with base design tokens to be defined by you based on user input/defaults), Atomic Design structure, ESLint/Prettier/Husky, Storybook, basic testing setup, and CI/CD placeholders.
-Your initial project setup tasks should include structuring the project files and base configurations as if this boilerplate were being instantiated.
+If Next.js is chosen, this pre-configured template includes: TypeScript (strict), Tailwind CSS (with base design tokens to be defined by you based on user input/defaults), Atomic Design structure, ESLint/Prettier/Husky, Storybook, basic testing setup, and CI/CD placeholders.
+If a different framework is selected, you will adapt to a similar standard boilerplate for that technology.
+Your initial project setup tasks should include structuring the project files and base configurations accordingly.
 If a Git repository with an actual boilerplate is provided by the user, you should use that as your starting point.
-Otherwise, create the foundational structure (directories, key config files like `tailwind.config.js`, basic `package.json` with Next.js/Supabase/Tailwind) according to the conceptual boilerplate described.*
+Otherwise, create the foundational structure (directories, key config files, basic `package.json` or equivalent with chosen technologies) according to the conceptual boilerplate for the selected stack.*
 `[This section sets AI's operational context]`

 ---